vehicle-lang/vehicle/doc/source/language/tips-and-tricks.rst

    network classify : Tensor Rat [24, 24] -> Tensor Rat [10]

-and wanted to encode that the classifier did not answer confidently for an input :code:`x`, e.g. an image that was primarily white noise.
+and wanted to encode that it did not answer confidently for some input :code:`x`, e.g. :code:`x` is primarily white noise.
 A "computational" approach to encoding this constraint would be to calculate the maximum score and then require it to be less than 0.2: